Graduate Program

 • Base competency in core subject areas demonstrated by passing the qualifying examination prior to the second year of study

-• Research rotations in first and second semester of study prior to choosing a permanent adviser
+• Research rotations in the first semester of study prior to choosing a permanent adviser

 • Mentored teaching experience